20 Good movies to Learn Korean

 Viewers will get to witness a cute arranged love story.

-This is a tale of two individuals having a fair amount of age difference between them who are forced into marrying each other.
+This is a tale of two individuals with a significant age difference forced into marrying each other.

-This happened because Bo-Eun’s grandfather wishes to see her get married before he dies.
+This happens because Bo-Eun’s grandfather wishes to see her get married before he dies.

-Bo-Eun’s and Sang-Min’s grandfathers were best friends who had promised each other to marry their children.
-But, both of them had sons.
-Hence, those “strong exchanged words” between the two grandpas passed onto the next generation.
+Bo-Eun’s and Sang-Min’s grandfathers were best friends who had promised each other they would marry their children.
+But both of them had sons.
+Hence, those “strongly exchanged words” between the two grandpas were passed on to the next generation.

 If you are an intermediate learner of Korean, this motion picture is for you.